 - Steak still cooking faster.
 If it so happens that the meat still cooks faster than your potatoes, transfer them to a dish and cover to keep warm.

-More grilling recipes we love include grilled flank steak, sirloin steak and if the weather is rainy we make steak bites inside!
+More grilling recipes we love include grilled flank steak and if the weather is rainy learn how to cook sirloin steak or steak bites inside!

 More Grilling Recipes